hpc2n/sphinx-lesson-template/content/openmp-basics.rst

     $ gcc -o my_program my_program.c -Wall -fopenmp
     $ ./my_program
-    I think the number of 1.
+    I think the number is 1.
-    I think the number of 1.
+    I think the number is 1.
-    I think the number of 1.
+    I think the number is 1.
     ...

-That is, the private variables inherit the value of the original variable.
+That is, the private variables inherits the value of the original variable.

 Explicit data sharing rules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^